 Bucks Moves during 2014-2015 Pre-season

-The Milwaukee Bucks moves during the pre-season actually began a few weeks before the end of the 2013-2014 season.
-At that time, Bucks owner Senator Kohl sold the team to Wesley Edens and March Lasry, New York investment bankers.
-This action was very significant for Milwaukee for two reasons: one, the owners decided to fund and find investors for a new playing arena for the Bucks; and two, Edens and Lasry hired head coach Jason Kidd away from the Brooklyn Nets in exchange for two second round draft picks.
+The Milwaukee Bucks' moves during the pre-season began a few weeks before the end of the 2013-2014 season.
+At that time, Bucks owner Senator Kohl sold the team to Wesley Edens and Marc Lasry, New York investment bankers.
+This action was very significant for Milwaukee for two reasons: one, the owners decided to fund and find investors for a new playing arena for the Bucks; and two, Edens and Lasry hired head coach Jason Kidd away from the Brooklyn Nets in exchange for two second-round draft picks.

 The next Milwaukee move was to draft forward Jabari Parker out of Duke University as the second player taken in the 2014 NBA draft.